Investors fret on emerging markets and look to U.S.

 “Capital goes where it’s best treated,” said James Abate, manager of PSigma’s American fund and managing director of New York-based Centre Asset Management.

-Big companies including Boeing (BA.N) and General Electric (GE.N) have said they are considering moving some manufacturing back to the U.S. from emerging markets.
+Big companies including Boeing and General Electric have said they are considering moving some manufacturing back to the U.S. from emerging markets.

 Arguments that structural features of the U.S. economy give it a secular advantage over emerging rivals will resonate with academics, many of whom have questioned assumptions by economists in financial services about the rise of China.

-Economists such as Daron Acemoglu at the Massachusetts Institute of Technology argue authoritarian countries are less effective than open societies such as the U.S. at incentivizing entrepreneurship and innovation.
+Economists such as Daron Acemoglu at the Massachusetts Institute of Technology argue authoritarian countries are less effective than open societies such as the U.S. at incentivising entrepreneurship and innovation.

-A population incentivized to innovate and invest, results in more sustainable long-term economic growth than can be achieved in unequal societies like China, the argument goes.
+A population incentivised to innovate and invest, results in more sustainable long-term economic growth than can be achieved in unequal societies like China, the argument goes.

-“The high levels of innovation that exist here in the U.S. are quite hard to replicate in other parts of the world, and I think innovation is important and people do tend to forget about it,” said Joanna Shatney, a portfolio manager of U.S. equities at Schroders (SDR.L).
+“The high levels of innovation that exist here in the U.S. are quite hard to replicate in other parts of the world, and I think innovation is important and people do tend to forget about it,” said Joanna Shatney, a portfolio manager of U.S. equities at Schroders.

 “If you’re looking for the ‘Steady Eddy’ tortoise that might win the race ... we’ve got real ways to grow our economy.”